All Episodes

 I always have on that issue.

-He's a he's an American citizen.
+He's an American citizen.

 I disagree with him vehemently, but I'll protect his rights any day to privacy.

-Now, in the famous words of that great Indian chief sitting bull, how?
+Now, in the famous words of that great Indian chief, Sitting Bull, how?

 How has he done this?

-You know, I I'm sure this is gonna irritate some of you out there, but uh uh on the on the surface, since I don't know what Carl Levin has is done on on particularly my behalf, not that I am expecting any, don't misunderstand.
+You know, I'm sure this is going to irritate some of you out there, but on the surface, I don't know what Carl Levin has done on particularly my behalf.

 I just don't know of anything.

-But it does seem to me that Senator Levin has done more to try to protect the privacy of terrorists wherever they may be found than domestic citizens.
+But it does seem to me that Senator Levin has done more to try to protect the privacy of terrorists, wherever they may be found, than domestic citizens.

 The Democrats today have an agenda, folks, if you stop and look at it, very popular with the enemy.